Parity Sheaves and Smith Theory: Tate-parity sheaves

 The relationship between Tate-parity complexes and parity complexes is somewhat subtle.
-For instance, consider the case where $Y$ consists of a single stratum of parity $0$.
-Then any local system of free $\zp$-modules is even, by definition.
-Likewise, any local system of free $\zp$-modules with trivial $\vp$-action is Tate-even.
-However, any local system of $\zvp$-modules of the form $(\zvp/N)^n$ is Tate-odd.
+For instance, consider the case where $Y$ consists of a single point.
+Then any free $\bO$-module $M$ with trivial $\vp$-action is Tate-even, but $\zvp$-modules of the form $(\zvp/N)^n$ are Tate-odd, where $N=\sum_ig^i$ is the norm element.

-\begin{Rem}Remark \ref{Rem: modular coefficients} shows that a non-zero complex of $\bF_p$-modules \emph{can} be Tate-parity, contrary to the fact that it can never be parity in $D^b_{S}(Y;\zp)$.
-However, it will generally be neither Tate-even nor Tate-odd, so in particular will not be indecomposable.\end{Rem}
+\begin{Rem}Remark \ref{Rem: modular coefficients} shows that a non-zero complex of $\ff$-modules \emph{can} be Tate-parity, contrary to the fact that it can never be parity in $D^b_{S}(Y;\bO)$.
+Indeed, Lemma \ref{allparity} implies that every object in is Tate-parity.
+However, a non-zero complex of $\ff$-modules will generally be neither Tate-even nor Tate-odd, so in particular will not be indecomposable.\end{Rem}

-\subsection{Tate-parity sheaves.}
+\subsection{Tate-parity sheaves}

-We do not know whether the Tate category $Sh_{S}(Y;\T_\infty)$ is Krull-Remak-Schmidt.
-However, in the case where the strata are simply connected, we are able to show that the full subcategory of Tate-parity complexes \emph{is} Krull-Remak-Schmidt, so that in particular every Tate-parity complex is a sum of indecomposable Tate-parity complexes in a unique way.
-We would like to have some analogue of Proposition \ref{Prop: parity uniqueness}, so that we may define Tate-parity sheaves.
-In fact, it turns out that points \ref{xx1} and \ref{xx3} are rather straightforward to prove, so that indeed Tate-parity sheaves may be defined as follows: